CodeReviewDAO/dxd_codereview/Reviews/451 - Analytics & Portfolio Management for DeFi Automatic Market Makers (AMM)/1 - Establish Infrastructure & Proof of Concept/Second_Rewiew.md

 # Install & Usage Testing Procedure and Findings

-Following the instructions in the [README](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools) and [docs](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/blob/main/docs/INSTALLATION.md) of the project , the reviewer was able to successfully install the project as a package and created the postgres DB.
+Following the instructions in the [README](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools) and [docs](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/blob/main/docs/INSTALLATION.md) of the project, the reviewer was able to install the project as a package successfully and created the Postgres DB.

 ![](assets/install.png)
 ![](assets/pgadmin_tablecontent.png)

 ## Overall Impression of usage testing

-Initially reviewer encountered some difficulties while building the project and contacted the OP and OP made required changes immediately.
+Initially, the reviewer encountered some difficulties while building the project and contacted the OP, and OP made the necessary changes immediately.
 The [documentation](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/tree/main/docs) provides sufficient installation and execution instructions along with the usage examples.
-Reviewer encountered some difficulties while applying usage examples and got some errors but OP fixed that issues fast and now usage examples execute without any error.
+Reviewer encountered difficulties applying usage examples and got some errors, but OP fixed those issues fast, and now usage examples execute without any error.
 Project functionality meets the acceptance criteria and operates without errors.

 Requirement | Finding
 ------------ | -------------